RaviKiran-BA/Sentiment-Analysis/README.md

 **Domain**: Artificial Intelligence\
 **Duration**: August to October 2024

-# Overview of the project
+# Overview of the Project

 ### Project: Sentiment Analysis Using NLP